 The first few weeks after you bring a new child into your home is a mix of joy and exhaustion, sleeplessness and excitement.
 Many are not always able to take time away from work to enjoy this milestone in their lives, missing out on a once-in-a-lifetime opportunity to bond with their child.

 Of course, no two families’ experiences are the same.
 That is because today, more than ever, families are highly diverse.
-Our new parental support policy, which we have just announced, does not just acknowledge that point – it celebrates it.
+Our parental support policy does not just acknowledge that point – it celebrates it.

 For all families

 For years, we have offered support for new mothers by offering paid maternity leave.
 We’ve challenged ourselves to do more.

 So our policy works for men and women, and puts in place minimum standards that will apply to all Nestlé organizations around the world.